 Traditionally, overnight oats are ate cold, however, if you would prefer to warm them up, you can certainly do that.
 To warm, place in a microwave-safe bowl, add a little extra milk, stir and then heat on 30-45 second increments until warm.

-Peach overnight oats are great with additional peach slices and nuts like walnuts, pecans or almonds.
+These overnight oats are great with additional peach slices and nuts like walnuts, pecans or almonds.
 Some other options are pecan, cashew or almond butter, granola clusters or an additional dollop of yogurt.
+A sprinkle of cinnamon or nutmeg as also a great way to add a little extra spice and flavor.

-If you loved these Easy Overnight Oats, check out some of my other healthy oatmeal recipes:
+If you loved this overnight peach oatmeal, check out some of my other healthy oatmeal recipes:

 Ingredients

-- 1/2 c.
-Old fashioned rolled oats (not instant oatmeal)
+- 1/2 cup Old fashioned rolled oats not instant oatmeal

 - pinch salt